simsapa/tipitaka-xml-parser/README.md

 There is still room for improving the parser results with with more code to handle various cases.

-After that, manual checking and correction will be necessary, I am thinking a small web GUI could help to quickly move through the rows, typing in missing values and adjusting xml fragment boundaries.
+Manual checking and correction will be necessary, the project includes a small web UI to make adjustments (see below).

 ## Use-case